Chautang: Tributaries

-Rakshi river, a non-perennial monsoon season tributary of Chautang, originates from Shivalik Hills at Shahpur village in the Yamunanagar district, flows 32 km south and confluence with Chautang river near Ladwa in the Kurukshetra district.
-Haryana government has rejuvenated the river by diverting water from the Chetang nullah from Bubka head into Rakshi river replenishing the groundwater levels in 50 villages in the Yamunanagar, Kurukshetra, and Karnal districts.
+Rakshi river, a non-perennial monsoon season tributary of Chautang, originates from Shivalik Hills at Shahpur village in the Yamunanagar district, flows 32 km south and joins Chautang river near Ladwa in the Kurukshetra district.
+The Haryana government has rejuvenated the river by diverting water from the Chetang nullah from Bubka head into Rakshi river replenishing the groundwater levels in 50 villages in the Yamunanagar, Kurukshetra, and Karnal districts.
 The rejuvenation of the Rakshi river is part of a larger plan by the Haryana Sarasvati Heritage Development Board (HSHDB) to revive other rivers in the state, including the Somb river, Chautang, Tangri, Markanda, and Ghaggar.